 Identification of Gifted and Talented students is a vital first step to providing meaningful support.
 Parents are invited to complete THIS FORM to tell us more about your child.
 Identification can also come through feeder school information, HGHS teacher recommendations and outstanding involvement in the student’s area of talent, whether that be academic, sporting, cultural etc

 Students on our GATE register will be tracked and monitored throughout their time at HGHS.
-Students will be asked to complete an initial student profile form and then annually to complete a check-in form.
-The GATE Coordinator and other relevant staff will actively seek to connect with and support students on our register.
+Relevant staff will actively seek to connect with and support students on our register.
 Counselling is available to all students at HGHS.
 GAT students should be encouraged to access this support if needed.
 Management of stress, and anxiety are not uncommon issues for some GAT students.
 Career counselling is available to all students at HGHS.
 GAT students are encouraged to make good use of this service.

 HGHS recognises the power of positive relationships in making a difference to students.
 Mentoring is available to GATE students who would like to receive it.
 This could be from a senior student to a junior student, or from a staff member.